Dear reader of ADxS.org, please excuse the disruption.

 Subjective justification does not necessarily mean that they are objectively appropriate.

 Respect therefore does not mean placing the child’s values above your own or recognizing them if they are not appropriate.
-Respect means not devaluing the child’s own values (even if they are “wrong”), but gently, warmly, patiently and at the same time consistently conveying to the child what the right standard is.
+Respect means not devaluing the child’s own values (even if they are “wrong”), but gently, warmly, persistently and at the same time consistently communicating to the child what the right standard is.

 It is important to accept the child’s perception as a given (and not as evil) in order to convey the “better” values to him or her with sovereign composure.